The Importance of School Attendance

 Q. What is a persistent absence (pa)?

-A. As a parent, you are committing an offence if you fail to make sure that your child attends school regularly.
+A. As a parent/carer, you are committing an offence if you fail to make sure that your child attends school regularly.

 Educational Welfare Service

 Rosehill School works closely with Nottingham City Educational Welfare Services.
 The Educational Welfare Service work to raise achievement levels by working with pupils, parents and schools, other agencies and the community, to improve the attendance of the city pupils.
-Also they work to safeguard and promote the welfare of children.
-For further information about our school policy, please follow this link.
+Also, they work to safeguard and promote the welfare of children.